osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Add Tenant Identity Provider"></a>

-Add an existing Identity Provider to a Tenant.
-This Identity Provider will be available in the Home Realm Discovery Page for users to sign-in or sign-up.
+Adds an existing identity provider to a tenant.
+This identity provider will be available in the Home Realm Discovery Page for users to log in or sign up.

 ### Request
 ```text